12 Easy, Short Blue Mountains Walks For all ages

 Waiting for sunset at Lincoln Rock Lookout

-Lawson is also home to one of my favourite local cafes, Ben Roberts Cafe, a social enterprise that provides training to young people with disabilities.
-I suggest you pick up some refreshments here before you head off on your walk and picnic at one of the falls.
+Lawson is also home to one of my favourite local cafes, Ben’s Cafe, a social enterprise that provides training to young people with disabilities.
+Before you head off on your walk and picnic at one of the falls, I suggest you pick up some refreshments here.

 This waterfall track has the bonus of being dog friendly as it is outside the National Park.